Brian Griffin (photographer): Career

 Griffin, whose father died from lung cancer related to his factory job, drew upon the backgrounds of his photographic subjects, many of whom were workers and tradesmen.
 This led to his developing a photographic style that has since been referred to as capitalist realism.
 Although the term has been used to describe other forms of art, he is credited with being the first to develop the style in photography.
 Griffin himself was unsure of who came up with the term.
 His work has been described as being influenced by Renaissance masters, Symbolism, and Surrealism, with "film noir" lighting, and he cited David Lynch as an influence.

 In 1989, The Guardian named Griffin "photographer of the decade".
 In the same year, he left photography behind to focus on TV commercials, music videos, and films.
 For many years, he owned a production company where he worked as a commercial director.
 Griffin returned to stills in the early 2000s, shooting "People and the City" to help Birmingham be named a European Capital of Culture.
 He shot a documentary for Paul McCartney (2004) and worked on numerous advertising campaigns, including those for British Airways and Sony.
 In 2010, his portraiture retrospective, Face to Face, was exhibited in Birmingham.

 In 2017, Griffin was invited to undertake an artist's residency in Béthune-Bruay, northern France.
-His work led him to photograph people such as British politician Sebastian Coe, actor Helen Mirren, actor and comedian Jonathan Ross, and fashion designer/businesswoman Dame Vivienne Westwood.
+His work led him to photograph people such as British politician Sebastian Coe, actress Helen Mirren, chat show host Jonathan Ross and fashion designer/businesswoman Dame Vivienne Westwood.